RommelTJ/sql_and_postgresql_notes/Section31/Section31.md

 Schema Migration File:
 Code that describes a precise change to make to the database.
 They have an Apply (Up) and a Revert (Down) operation.

+## Issues Solved by Migrations

+* Migration files let you automatically apply migrations during API deployments.
+* Migration files let you sync the database for code review.